atapia27/Companion/README.md

-# AI Knowledge Companion - Portfolio Project
+# AI Knowledge Companion - Evidence-Based Analysis Platform

 ## Project Overview

-**AI Knowledge Companion** is a full-stack web application that demonstrates advanced frontend development, AI integration, and modern web architecture.
-Built as a portfolio piece to showcase proficiency in React, Next.js, TypeScript, and AI/ML integration.
+**AI Knowledge Companion** is a full-stack web application that provides **evidence-based AI analysis** with proper document citation.
+Unlike generic AI responses, this platform ensures every insight, claim, and recommendation is grounded in your specific documents with clear source citations.

+### Core Mission

+- **Evidence-Based Analysis**: All AI responses are rooted in your uploaded documents with proper citations
+- **Transparency & Reliability**: Every claim includes specific references to source materials
+- **Consistent Quality**: Structured approach to document analysis ensures reliable results
+- **Privacy-First**: Client-side processing with no external data storage

 ### Key Achievements

+- **Evidence-based AI integration** with proper citation tracking
 - **Full-stack development** with modern React patterns and TypeScript
-- **AI/ML integration** using multiple AI models with intelligent fallbacks
 - **Local-first architecture** ensuring privacy and performance
 - **Serverless deployment** with Netlify Functions
 - **Real-world problem solving** for document processing and knowledge management